 3. Consider Starting Your Own Business

 Once you reach your 50s you likely have acquired a lot of knowledge in whatever industry or industries you’ve worked in.
 Starting your nest egg late might not be that bad if you’re able to start a successful business.
 This is often the best way to maximize your earnings, if successful.
 If you’re self-employed you can also fund a retirement plan and get access to matching funds from your business or an additional amount that you can contribute each year.

 Consider Your Taxes

 - You might want to think about finding a financial advisor to manage your money.
 A financial advisor will use their expertise to help you reach your retirement goals.
-Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.